-The Rider's Mechanic™, using a unique hybrid of manual therapies, coaches riders of all skill levels to feel the difference in correcting muscle imbalances, aligning the skeletal system, acquiring better flexibility in muscle and joint movement, and establishing a mind-body connection for optimum riding performances every time.
+The Rider's Mechanic™ off the horse training coaches riders of all skill levels to feel the difference in correcting muscle imbalances, aligning the skeletal system, acquiring better flexibility in muscle and joint movement, and establishing a mind-body connection for optimum riding performances every time.

 "Keeping future legends in the saddle." ~ Kasey Reeder, LMT

 Riding is a tradition based sport and implementing sports science is relatively new to the equestrian world.
 As a professional rider, coach, certified instructor of 20 years, and Licensed Massage Therapist (LMT), I understand the sport and the skills needed to optimize rider performance.
 I also understand the equestrian lifestyle, as many of us do more in the barn, besides riding.

 Do you have anything physically stopping you from achieving your best while riding?

 Let’s fix what’s preventing you from achieving the goals you dream about!